himanshuhj0/CodeIgniter-Projects/balkaniada-bg.eu/README.md

-- Fast created, no php frameworks, not good code!
+- Fast created, no php frameworks, not good code!!!
 - Database Structure:
 ```SQL
 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";